avimathur009/IndrectDisplayDriver/BuildingAndRunning/Running/RUN_README.md

 ## Basic steps to follow ##

-Here is the basic overview of what to do, to run the 'IddSampleApp':
+Here is the basic overview of what to do, to run the 'IddSampleApp.exe':

 * We may only achieve this if all the steps in 'Configuration' and 'BuildingAndRunning\Building' are followed properly and no errors are found.
 * Then we need to install the Idd Driver which is given by a .inf file